 1. Title of Proposed Projec t:

 2. Principal Investigator:

 (Name) (Highest Degree Earned) (Citizenship)

-(Department)
+(Department) 1

 3. Institution of Higher Edu ucation:

-4. Address: ox Number)
+4. Address:

 (Street Address/P.O.
 Bo ox Number)

-(City, Si tate) (Zip Code)
+(City, S tate) (Zip Code)

 5. Telephone: FAX:

 E-mail:

 6. Date of Submission:

 7. Total Funds Requested: \$ Institutional Match:\$

-signa agre instit not l respo with Com atories certify that the stateme e to comply with LaSPACE awar sution and proposed project ar- imited to, Executive Order 125- ponsibilities; Non-Discrimination China Funding Restriction as d pliance in accordance with 534 nts made in this pro rd terms and condi e in compliance wit 49, Debarment and a; Certification again etailed in Public Lav of the Consolidate e Orders and U.S. Code: By signing and soposal are true and complete to the best tions if an award is made as a result of t is all applicable Federal and State laws at Suspension, 34 CFR Part 85, Section 85 nst Lobbying imposed by section 1352, to section 1340(a) and 112-55, section 4 Further Continuing Appropriation ny conviction (sections 544 and 543 of F t of their knowledge; they his proposal; and the and regulations including, bu .510, Participant's .itle 31, U.S. Code; Compliand Section 539; ACORN Is Act of 2012 (Pub.
-L.112-55
+Certi signa agree instit not l respo with Com and o fication of Compliance with A atories certify that the stateme e to comply with LaSPACE awa cution and proposed project ar imited to, Executive Order 125 onsibilities; Non-Discriminatior China Funding Restriction as d pliance in accordance with 534 does not have a federal tax liab pplicable Executive nts made in this pr rd terms and condi e in compliance wit 49, Debarment and b; Certification agai etailed in Public La of the Consolidate bility or federal felo e Orders and U.S. Code: By signing and soposal are true and complete to the best tions if an award is made as a result of the all applicable Federal and State laws as Suspension, 34 CFR Part 85, Section 85 nst Lobbying imposed by section 1352, two societations 1340(a) and 112-55, and Further Continuing Appropriation ny conviction (sections 544 and 543 of Federal and 543 of Federal and State and 543 of Federal and State and 543 of Federal State and Stat submitting this proposal, the st of their knowledge; they his proposal; and the and regulations including, bu .510, Participant's title 31, U.S. Code; Complian Section 539; ACORN hs Act of 2012 (Pub.
+L.112-55 Public Law 112-55).

-8. Signature of Principal In vestigator:
+8. Signature of Principal Investigator:

 9. Name of Authorized Ins titutional Rep:

-10. Signature of Authorized Institutional Re p:
+10. Signature of Authorized Institutional Rep:

 11. Date Signed: